Utah Deaf History and Culture

 GSACD lost the first game of the 1980 basketball tournament to Sacramento, 57-54, despite Nathaniel Cannon of GSACD scoring 40 points.
 It was the tournament's highest score.
 After that, GSACD took home the consolation trophy (5th place).
 Nathaniel Cannon scored 92 points in the tournament games for GSACD, earning him a spot on the First Team NWAAD All-Star team.
 He was one vote away from being named MVP of the tournament (Tenth Anniversary Celebration Program Book).

-GSACD eventually become a place for families and athletes to socialize and have fun.
+GSACD eventually became a place for families and athletes to socialize and have fun.
 This club had two goals: physical activities and sports for people of all ages.
-Attending an ice hockey game, tubing, roller skating, bowling, playing volleyball, basketball, and softball, swimming, and camping were among the monthly activities available.
-Picnics, holiday parties, and movie screenings were some of the activities that the club members participated in.
+Attending an ice hockey game, tubing, roller skating, bowling, playing volleyball, basketball, softball, swimming, and camping were among the monthly activities available.
+In addition, picnics, holiday parties, and movie screenings were some of the activities that the club members participated in.

 Wasatch Golf Association of the Deaf